Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets

 The graph family will use the following construction.
 The graph $G_4(n_3,n_4)$, with $n_3$ divisible by $4$ and $n_4 \le n_3$ divisible by 2, is obtained from $G_3(n_3)$ by the following modifications.
 Let $M = \{a_1a_2,a_3a_4,\cdots,a_{n_4-1}a_{n_4}\}$ and observe that $M$ is a matching in $G_3(n_3)$.
 Remove the edges in $M$ from the graph.
 Add a path $(x_2,x_3,\ldots,x_{n_4})$ on $n_4-1$ new vertices to the graph, and add the edges $x_i a_i, 2\le i\le n_4$, the edge $x_2a_1$, and the edges $x_i a_{i-1}, x_{i-1}a_i$, for all even $i=4,6,\ldots,n_4$.
 See Figure \ref{fig:lbdegfour}.

-On graphs with maximum degree $4$, the Scott-Sorkin algorithm performs Reduction III on vertices of degree $4$, with a preference for those vertices of degree $4$ that have neighbors of degree $3$.
+On graphs with maximum degree $4$, the Scott-Sorkin algorithm performs 3 on vertices of degree $4$, with a preference for those vertices of degree $4$ that have neighbors of degree $3$.
 Assume that $n_4\ge 4$ and that the algorithm splits on $x_{n_4-1}$.
 We claim that this creates two instances, both with constraint graph $G_4(n_3,n_4-2)$.
-Indeed, branching on $x_{n_4-1}$ creates a constraint graph where $x_{n_4-1}$ is removed, which triggers Reduction II on $x_{n_4}$, resulting in $G_4(n_3,n_4-2)$.
-If $n_4=2$, then Reduction II applies to $x_2$, creating $G_4(n_3,0) = G_3(n_3)$.
+Indeed, branching on $x_{n_4-1}$ creates a constraint graph where $x_{n_4-1}$ is removed, which triggers 2 on $x_{n_4}$, resulting in $G_4(n_3,n_4-2)$.
+If $n_4=2$, then 2 applies to $x_2$, creating $G_4(n_3,0) = G_3(n_3)$.

-We conclude that Reduction III is executed $n_4/2-2$ times recursively by the algorithm before reaching instances with constraint graph $G_3(n_3)$, for which the running time is characterized by Lemma \ref{lem:lbthree}.
+We conclude that 3 is executed $n_4/2-2$ times recursively by the algorithm before reaching instances with constraint graph $G_3(n_3)$, for which the running time is characterized by Lemma \ref{lem:lbthree}.
 The algorithm may therefore execute

 steps.
 Setting $n_3=n_4$, we obtain a running time of $\Omega(r^{(n/2-1)/2-2}\cdot r^{n/8}) = \Omega(r^{3n/8}) = \Omega(r^{3m/16})$. \end{proof}

 \begin{lemma} On connected instances with maximum degree 5, the Scott-Sorkin algorithm has worst-case running time $\Omega(r^{19m/100})$. \end{lemma} \begin{proof} The lemma is proven by exhibiting an infinite family of connected instances with maximum degree 5, where only a constant number of vertices have degree less than $5$, such that the algorithm may perform $r^{19n/40}$ steps when given an instance on $n$ vertices from this family.